openshift/installer/CONTRIBUTING.md

 ## Coding Style

-The coding style suggested by the Golang community is used in tectonic-installer.
+The coding style suggested by the Golang community is used in installer.
 See the [style doc][golang-style] for details.
 Please follow them when working on your contributions.

 Tectonic Installer includes syntax checks on the Terraform templates which will fail the PR checker for non-standard formatted code.